 Doosan Enpure to build ‘continuous’ Thermal Hydrolysis Plant for Severn Trent Water

 Doosan Enpure (Doosan) has secured a competitively tendered ‘Design and Build’ contract, valued in excess of £20 million, with Severn Trent Water for the development of an Advanced Anaerobic Digestion (AAD) Plant at Strongford Sewage Treatment Works (STW), near Stoke-on-Trent, England.

 Avtar Jirh, Chief Executive Officer of Doosan Enpure, said “From the outset of the procurement process, Severn Trent Water indicated that they were willing to consider a range of thermal hydrolysis technologies now available to the marketplace, so I’m very proud that Doosan were able to offer an alternative option, utilising our international Technology Provider relationships along with our in-house Process Engineering and EPC capabilities.
-We are excited to be working with Sustec BV to deliver the first continuous Thermal Hydrolysis Plant in England and in addition we look forward to further cementing our relationship with North Midland Construction who are already our partner in the DNM Alliance, working together with Severn Trent on the Birmingham Resilience Project”.
+We look forward to further cementing our relationship with North Midland Construction who are already our partner in the DNM Alliance, working together with Severn Trent on the Birmingham Resilience Project”.